Texts & Materials

 The Complete Works of Edgar Allan Poe

-Hind Swaraj, by Gandhi
+Hind Swaraj (Self-Rule), by Gandhi

 A Call to Conscience: The Landmark Speeches of Martin Luther King, edited by Clayborne Carson and Kris Shepard